Nexmo/nexmo-developer/Runbook.md

 # System Overview

-The API Developer Portal is a simple Rails application with a mounted Sinatra app that handles the rendering of the [API References](https://developer.nexmo.com/api).
+The Vonage API Developer Portal is a simple Rails application with a mounted Sinatra app that handles the rendering of the [API References](https://developer.nexmo.com/api).

 # Deployment